justnico69/CAPSTONE1/README.md

     ```bash
     flutter run
     ```
-    *Note: The app performs essential asynchronous setup (loading the TFLite model and initializing notifications) on startup before running the UI*[cite: 466, 467].
+    *Note: The app performs essential asynchronous setup (loading the TFLite model and initializing notifications) on startup before running the UI*.

 ---